Services we offer

 Citizen science can include hands-on activities like searching for wildlife and recording where you found it.
 Projects can focus on animals and even address how we manage local environments.

-FlukerPosts are location markers (and look like posts in the ground) that have simple instructions asking people walking by to take photos and email them to researchers.
+FlukerPosts are location markers that look like posts in the ground.
+They have simple instructions asking people walking by to take photos and email them to researchers.

-There will be four FlukerPosts installed in the City of Marion soon, two at Oaklands Wetland, one at Warriaparinga Wetlands and one at Hallett Cove Beach.
-For more information on the Discovery Circle FlukerPosts project see the Discovery Circle website.
+There are currently two FlukerPosts at Oaklands Wetland, with one planned for Warriaparinga and one planned at Hallett Cove Beach.
+For more information on the FlukerPosts project go to the Discovery Circle website.